Astronomy Picture of the Day

 These include mirror sites,

-foreign language mirror sites as listed above,
+world language mirror sites as listed above,

+next to commercial advertising.
 We do recommend

 that you include a small copyright notice in a corner of your